Photo Documentation of Sediment Plume

 Safety

 The safety of volunteers should take priority over any data collection.
 Please do not attempt to take water quality samples in slippery conditions, such as on ice or snow.
 Participants must have a waiver on file that is signed.
 See the form for the online waiver below.
-If you have not completed the form and digitally signed the waiver you cannot participate in the study.
+If you have not completed the form and electronically signed the consent waiver you cannot participate in the study.
 Sorry, no exceptions.

 Project Outline: